 Reasons to remove an authorized user

-- The cardholder is being financially reckless with the payments.
+- The cardholder is financially reckless with payments.
 When you add a family member or close friend as an authorized user, you must lay down boundaries to avoid bad habits.
 If their spending gets out of control, it’s time to remove them from the account.

 - The authorized user is going over their credit limit.
 If the authorized user can’t respect the spending limit you’ve set?
 Time to take them off your account.

 - The authorized user isn’t paying you for their charges on the account.
-As the primary cardholder, you are liable for any and all payments that are due at the end of each billing cycle.
+As the primary cardholder, you are liable for any and all payments due at the end of each billing cycle.
 It is incredibly important to establish a payment plan with an authorized user to ensure their charges are paid for.
 If this becomes a hassle or the authorized user refuses to pay, it’s time to remove them.

 How being an authorized user impacts your credit

-Remaining as an authorized user
+Debt as an authorized user

-It might be in your best interest to work with the cardholder and pay down the debt together—especially if you were responsible for some of the charges.
+It might be in your best interest to work with the cardholder and pay down the debt together — especially if you were responsible for some of the charges.
 You’re not legally obligated to make any payments, though, because the debt isn’t in your name.

 The situation changes a little if you’re married to the primary cardholder.
 In community property states, the spouse is legally liable for debt incurred by a spouse during the marriage.